EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 Wild boar is a very challenging species in terms of biology, demography and movement ecology.
 The species has an important human dimension, showing increasing interactions with environmental and socio-economic issues including spread of diseases.
 Developing science about wild boar should be the priority of many European regions because of its huge demographical and geographical expansion.

-The EUROBOAR project aims to take benefit from the experience of the existing EURODEER platform under the umbrella of EUROUNGULATES.
+The EUROBOAR project aims to take benefit from the experience of the existing EURODEER platform under the umbrella of EUROMAMMALS.
 It is first of all an open network of researchers who collaborate sharing data and knowledge to produce better science.
 EUROBOAR group is trying to fully explore the opportunities given by the new tracking  technologies for conservation and management at both local and continental scale.
 EUROBOAR group is also trying to explore the “non-movement” data usually collected on wild boar such like demographical parameters associated or not to tracking data.

 The ultimate goal of the EUROBOAR project is to investigate ecological aspects that require the collaboration and data sharing of multiple institutes and researchers.
 Joining knowledge and information from different study areas and research projects open up many perspectives for scientists at both global and local scale.
 The final goal is to produce knowledge and in particular to support a science-driven sustainable management of environmental resources and conservation.
 EUROBOAR is about collaborative science.